7th Michigan Cavalry Regiment

 The 7th Michigan Cavalry Regiment was a cavalry regiment that served in the Union Army during the American Civil War.
 It was a part of the famed Michigan Brigade, commanded for a time by Brigadier General George Armstrong Custer.

 Service

 The 7th Michigan Cavalry was organized at Grand Rapids, Michigan, in October 1862 by William d'Alton Mann, a future prominent Michigan newspaper and magazine publisher.
 He was later named as the regiment's colonel.

+The regiment was assigned to what became the Michigan Brigade during the early part of the Gettysburg campaign in June 1863.
+It saw its first actions under General Custer at the Hanover, Hunterstown, and Gettysburg.
+Armed with Spencer Repeating Rifles, the 7th used superior firepower to best the Confederate cavalry.

 The regiment was mustered out of service on December 15, 1865.

 Total strength and casualties

 The regiment suffered 4 officers and 81 enlisted men killed in action or mortally wounded and 2 officers and 256 enlisted men who died of disease, for a total of 343 fatalities.